vseryakov/alpinejs-app/README.md

 ## Directive: `x-scope-level`

-Reduce data scope depth for the given element, it basically cuts off data inheritence at the requested depth.
+Reduce data scope depth for the given element, it basically cuts off data inheritance at the requested depth.
-Useful for sub-componetnts not to interfere with parent's properties.
-In most cases decalring local properties would work but limiting scope for children might as well be useful.
+Useful for sub-components not to interfere with parent's properties.
+In most cases declaring local properties would work but limiting scope for children might as well be useful.

 ```html